 The best ice-cream in central London

 What’s postwar Soho best known for?
-No, not clip joints and muscle marys, but Italian cafès.
-You’d think Old Compton Street would have more than just a sprinkling of gelati shops, but Amorino is one one of only two parlours on Soho’s main thoroughfare.
+Italian cafès.
+You’d think Old Compton Street would have more than just a sprinkling of gelato shops, but Amorino is one of only two parlours on Soho’s main thoroughfare.
 It looks traditionally and typically Italian, with jars of biscotti on display and wooden furniture adding to the warmth of the interior.
-The ice creams are organic and free from preservatives, artificial flavourings and colourings.
-Among the best sellers of the 24 flavours are pistachio, hazelnut, salted caramel and tiramisu while weekly specials might include Sicilian citrus sorbet.
+Among the highlights are pistachio, hazelnut, salted caramel and tiramisu while monthly specials might include lime and basil sorbet.
 On a warm evening you’ll need to queue – and seats will be at a premium.Read more

 A five-minute walk from Piccadilly Circus, Freggo is the UK branch of Argentina’s best-known posh ice-cream chain, Freddo.
-Its Argentinian heritage comes across strongly in flavours such as dulce de leche (they have full-fat and light versions), tramontana (vanilla with dulce de leche and chocolate cookies), and malbec and berries.
-Other options include milkshakes, empanadas and excellent coffee, which you can enjoy in the small, very purple interior.
-Two-flavour cones cost £3.95, and take-home 250g tubs are £6.96.Read more
+Its Argentinian heritage comes across strongly in flavours such as dulce de leche and malbec and berries.
+There are also milkshakes, a small selection of savoury dishes including empanadas, and coffee.Read more

 This is the offshoot of the well-respected Soho Italian joint Bocca di Lupo.
 Gelupo makes simply outstanding ice cream.
-There are up to nine regularly changing innovative flavours such as lemon curd, ricotta, sour cherry ripple, and fennel seed and pine nut.
-Sorbets and slushy-like granita are also available as well as tiramisu, panna cotta and Italian cakes.
+Regularly changing innovative flavours might include rhubarb crumble, ricotta and sour cherry straciatella, and bitter chocolate sorbet.
+They also sell pastries Italian cakes and desserts, and there is a deli attached.
 While the ices are all fabulous and the servings consistently generous, we can never get a seat here; the back room, vacant apart from a few shelf displays, is wasted space.
 Hey Gelupo, how about a few more tables and chairs out the back?Read more

 Imaginative – rather than outlandish – flavours give La Gelatiera an edge in an increasingly crowded market (Covent Garden market, that is).
-The chocolate and chilli has a good kick while sour cherry and meringue is another blissful union, dotted with chunks of chewy fruit.
+The offering changes daily, and might feature such unusual flavours as Cornish blue and walnuts, honey, rosemary and orange zests, and chilli chocolate.
 Ices are made from carefully sourced seasonal ingredients, with no additives.
 Through a glass floor, you can see into the basement ‘laboratory’ where the magic happens.
-This summer it will also be selling its scoops at a few different markets and squares around London.Read more
+And there are also pastries, hot and cold drinks, and gelato cakes by special order.Read more

 At Covent Garden’s Gelatorino, the machines churning the ices take pride of place.
 Be sure to try the ‘breakfast in Turin’ – a milky coffee flavour with fine fragments of dark chocolate.
 It is an iced play on a popular Turin speciality, bicerin, which is a hot chocolate espresso drink topped with cream.
-Other highlights include fig ripple – a rich, cream-based flavour with strands of juicy figs. Gelatorino also experiments with new offerings such as white chocolate gelato and kiwi sorbet.
-Staff are happy to offer tasting spoonfuls too.Read more
+Other highlights include nut gelatos and a ‘tap’ pouring melted gianduja (chocolate and hazelnut).
+Staff are happy to offer tasting spoonfuls.Read more

 We’ve always found it a shame that this excellent Covent Garden gelateria doesn’t feature outdoor seating to complete the Italian picture.
 Still, the Covent Garden piazza and Seven Dials are only a short walk away, so purchase a cone and enjoy it while perched on hot cobblestones.
-Matteo Pantani’s sheer enthusiasm for his frankly superior product is contagious – and justified.
+Matteo Pantani’s sheer enthusiasm for his product is contagious – and justified.
 Many of the ingredients for his frequently changing palette of gelati are imported from esteemed suppliers in Italy.
-The pistachio is one of our perennial favourites, thanks to the distinctive smoky, creamy flavour of nuts from Bronte, a Sicilian village known for its pistachios.
-There’s also an outlet on Soho’s Brewer Street, and a third one in Kensington.Read more
+The pistachio is a perennial favourite, distinctively flavoured by nuts from Bronte, a Sicilian village known for its pistachios.
+There’s also an outlet on Soho’s Brewer Street, and a third one in South Kensington.Read more

-William Curley may be better known for his chocolates and patisserie, but his ice-cream collection is not one to be overlooked.
-Around a dozen flavours are available in the café-shop at any one time, including toasted sesame, apricot, peanut butter and green tea.
-More oddball options such as chocolate, rosemary and olive oil or caramelised white chocolate with miso might tempt, too.
-You’re likely to find popular favours such as the Toscano 70 per cent dark chocolate or the sea-salted caramel to be available most of the time.
-If you have time, eat at the dessert bar where creations such as strawberry tart with raspberry ripple ice cream and citrus chocolate mousse with Earl Grey and lemon sorbet are served.Read more
+William Curley may be better known for his chocolates and patisserie, but his ice-cream collection is not to be overlooked.
+Around a dozen flavours are available in the café-shop at any one time, and might include salted caramel, tropical (mixed fruits), and rhubarb and custard.
+More oddball options such as jasmine tea and beetroot sorbet or caramelised white chocolate with miso might tempt, too.
+If you have time, eat at the dessert bar where more elaborate creations are served.Read more

 The best ice-cream in north London

 Lab coats, liquid nitrogen and lots of ‘mist’ – not what you’d usually see in an ice cream parlour, but they like to do things a bit differently at this Camden venue.
 Pick your flavour and watch the theatricals as the staff freeze it to order with the liquefied gas.
-The four flavours on offer change regularly and include the likes of caramel with cashew brittle, mango brûlée or Corona lager and lime sorbet.
-There’s also always one vegan option.
-If you’re after further experimentation, there’s Monmouth coffee and Valhrona hot chocolate to try.Read more
+The four or five flavours on offer change regularly and might include the likes of peach, blue cheese and nuts, or scones, jam and tea.
+If you're not feeling adventurous, there’s also more conventional fare on offer, such as Pondicherry vanilla or Valrhona chocolate.Read more

-Some of the best ice creams seem to be made by those who dabble in the cacao, it seems (see ChocStar and William Curley).
-Paul A Young, the acclaimed chocolatier, is dedicated to all that is delicious – it’s only natural that ice creams would be part of his repertoire.
-Made each morning with all-natural ingredients (proper double cream and the highest quality chocolate, of course), Young rolls out flavours such as his signature sea-salted caramel as well as a lower-calories dark chocolate sorbet.
+Some of the best ice creams seem to be made by those who dabble in the cacao (see ChocStar and William Curley).
+Paul A Young, the acclaimed chocolatier, is dedicated to all that is delicious – so it’s only natural that ice creams would be part of his repertoire.
+Made each morning (with proper double cream and the highest quality chocolate, of course), Young rolls out flavours such as his signature sea-salted caramel as well as a lower-calorie dark chocolate sorbet.
 As if the ice creams weren’t decadent enough, you can also add crunchy cocoa nibs and Valrhona chocolate syrup.
 The Soho flagship is not currently making ice creams, but both the Islington shop and City branch are.
 Other branch: 20 Royal Exchange, Threadneedle Street, EC3V 3LP.

 Wanting to connect more with her community, Tufnell Park local Julie Fisher jacked in her desk job and ploughed her savings into this funky ice cream parlour, named after her granny.
 It was worth the risk.
-She makes more than 100 terrific ice creams – with 18 available on rotation – such as a variety using Hampstead Heath honey, or Seville orange and marmalade apple (using marmalade that she makes in January, to last the year).
-There are unusual flavours such as horseradish too, but the bestseller is the salted caramel with almond nut brittle.Read more
+She makes more than 100 terrific ice creams – with around 20 available on rotation.
+There are unusual flavours such as lime and star anise, but the people's choice (and ours) is the salted caramel with almond nut brittle.Read more

 The best ice-cream in south London